 “We have made the decision to part ways with Camilo Sanvezzo,” Whitecaps coach Carl Robinson said in a club statement.
 “In doing so, we were able to negotiate a club record transfer fee that will give us additional flexibility as we continue to build our club for the upcoming season and beyond.”

-“We are pleased to report that we’ve come to an agreement with Camilo Sanvezzo and Vancouver Whitecaps FC,” said Ríos.
+“We are pleased to report that we’ve come to an agreement with Camilo Sanvezzo and Vancouver Whitecaps FC,” Rios said.
 “On behalf of our club, we sincerely regret our misunderstanding in regards to Camilo’s contract earlier in the process.”

 Camilo starred during his time in Vancouver, scoring 39 goals and adding 16 assists in 92 appearances.
-In 2013, he finished as the Golden Boot winner, bagging 22 goals, many of them of exceptional quality.
+In 2013 he finished as the Golden Boot winner, bagging 22 goals.